A Guy Called Gerald

 Still known for his independent spirit and refusal to compromise, A Guy Called Gerald continues to tour worldwide, bringing his “true school” electronic sound to audiences.
 This is a rare chance to catch him in Leeds and a must-see for electronic music enthusiasts and anyone interested in the roots of UK dance culture.

-Don’t forget to join us in Kino after the show along with an all-star cast of Leeds’ selectors.
+Don’t forget to join us in the HAR bar after the show along with an all-star cast of Leeds’ selectors.

 Price